victormacae/xml2any/README.md

-# xml2any
+# XML 2 ANY
-Simple app to transform a XML based in a XSL and generate an text output
+Simple app to transform a XML based in a XSL and generate a text output